 - Buzones inteligentes

-Laura is happy with a new solution that means the delivery of her orders are problem-free.
+Laura is happy with a new solution that means the delivery of her orders is problem-free.

 - Calendario de tareas domésticas